List of Food Wars!: Shokugeki no Soma characters: Erina Nakiri

 Erina Nakiri (薙切 えりな, Nakiri Erina) is a first-year student at Totsuki and the granddaughter of the school's director Senzaemon.
 She was the valedictorian of Totsuki's junior high and is the youngest student to join the school's Council of Ten Masters.
 She was abused by her father Azami as a child when he was molding her Divine Tongue.
-When Azami takes over as dean, Erina escapes to Polaris Dorm, and discovers Soma is the son of Joichiro Saiba, a Totsuki alumnus she highly admires.
-Not wanting to serve under Azami any longer, she leaves the Council and leads the rebel team.

 Megumi Tadokoro

 Megumi Tadokoro (田所 恵, Tadokoro Megumi) is Soma's best friend and classmate at Totsuki and next-door dormmate at Polaris.
 Her shyness and stage fright causes her to perform poorly.
 Tsukuda said that "Megumi Tadokoro is probably from some area in Tohoku Prefecture and has a slight Tohoku dialect, but I purposefully obscured it.
 This is because I don't necessarily want her to be seen as a stereotype.
-I actually got a comment from someone living in Tohoku who mentioned that her Aomori dialect is not right.".
+I actually got a comment from someone living in Tohoku who mentioned that her Aomori dialect is not right."

 Supporting characters

-Polaris Dormitory
+Polar Star Dormitory

-Polaris Dormitory is a student residence within Totsuki, intended to house less affluent students.
+Polar Star Dormitory is a student residence within Totsuki, intended to house less affluent students.
 In order to become a resident, students must first cook a dish to the satisfaction of the dormitory manager Fumio.
-The dorm uses a series of speaking tubes, and its facilities include vegetable gardens, pens, and workshops.
-Because of the success of former students Gin Dojima and Joichiro Saiba (Soma's father), the dorm has become a "fully independent and profitable entity on its own".
-Other former residents include Jun Shiomi and Azami Nakamura.

 Fumio Daimido

-Fumio Daimidō (大御堂 ふみ緒, Daimidō Fumio), who goes by Miss Fumio, is the caretaker and dorm matron of Polaris; an elderly lady with greying, backwards-combed, spiked hair.
+Fumio Daimidō (大御堂 ふみ:緒, Daimidō Fumio), who goes by Miss Fumio, is the caretaker and dorm matron of Polaris.
 As the "Maria of Polaris", she administers a cooking test that students must pass to become residents.
-At first glance she is intimidating and stern, but Fumio is actually a caring mother-figure to all the residents.
-Fumio has pride in the past achievements of the residents of the dormitory, which for a time held the top three seats on the Council of Ten.
-She still maintains contact with Gin, and will receive Joichiro on his sporadic visits.

 Satoshi Isshiki

-Satoshi Isshiki (一色 慧, Isshiki Satoshi) is a handsome second-year student who occupies the seventh seat of the Council of Ten.
-He has a few quirks such as visiting people's rooms through the ceiling tiles, and often appearing half-naked, wearing nothing but an apron and sometimes a fundoshi (thong loincloth).
-After the sudden arrival of Azami, Satoshi is dismissed from the Council of Ten, whereupon he joins the rebel team in the Regiment de Cuisine against Central.
+Satoshi Isshiki (一色 慧, Isshiki Satoshi) is a second-year student who occupies the seventh seat of the Council of Ten.
+He has a few quirks, often appearing half-naked, wearing nothing but an apron and sometimes a fundoshi..